Primary page content

 Events run by Goldsmiths

-Goldsmiths hosted an online workshop via MSTeams on Thursday 4 November.
-This event set out further details about the process of applying.
+Goldsmiths will be hosting an online workshop via MSTeams on Thursday 3 November (2-4pm).
+This event will set out further details about the process of applying to both SeNSS/ESRC studentships and CHASE/AHRC studentships.
+You can join the session via the link below.

 Events run by SeNSS